Do you have rough, cracked, dry hands? Think you can’t do anything about it? Think again!

 2. Moisturize, Moisturize, Moisturize

 They are becoming more and more popular because they save money and the environment, but they can easily dry-out your hands.
 Pat-dry with some toilet paper or simply shake dry, then put on your lotion!

-4. Wear Gloves
+4. Remember Wearing Gloves

 You may already do this, but sometimes we forget.
 The best treatment is always prevention, so whether you’re out on the job, gardening, or simply washing the dishes, gloves will help protect your hands from damage.
 Avoid vinyl ones, however, as they can make skin even more dry.
 Use cotton and leather.